• Skip to main content

 A roll of dough in a log in parchment paper.

-Cheese dough rolled in a tight log on parchment paper.
+Roll the dough in a tight log on parchment paper.

 A log roll of cheese coin dough.